 Scheduling backup tasks with Python can be efficiently done using various methods.
-Below is an approach that uses the schedule
+Below is an approach that uses the schedule library for time-based task scheduling and shutil for performing the backup.

 Prerequisites: